Martchus/dbus-soundrecorder/README.md

 ## Build instructions
 The application depends on the c++utilities library.
 It is built in the same way as c++utilities.

-The following Qt modules are requried (version 5.6 or higher): core dbus
+The following Qt modules are required (version 5.6 or higher): core dbus